Universal monarchy: Overview

-Europe

-In Europe, the expression of a universal monarchy as total imperium can be seen in the Roman Empire during its Byzantine period.
-The emperor, by virtue of being the Europe's predominant sovereign state and thus the de facto head of Christendom, claimed sovereignty over all other kings -- even though in practice this could not be enforced.
-The Byzantine conception of universal monarchy went through two phases.
-Initially, as Eusebius expounded, the Byzantines believed that just as there was one God so too there could only be one Emperor.
-During the 10th century, this developed into the image of the emperor as the pater familias of a family of kings, placing him in a position of authority over the other rulers in the world.
-The successor state to the Roman Empire, the Ottoman Empire, adopted this understanding of universal monarchy, particularly when military rule was augmented by the Caliphate.
+Politics

+Many states have been seen as attempting to aspire to universal monarchy.
+In the 17th century, English commentators claimed that The Holy Roman Empire under the Habsburgs "had for a long time aspired after a Universal monarchy".
+Charles V, the Holy Roman Emperor and the King of Spain, was also viewed as aspiring to universal rule.
+Charles V's empire encompassing much of western Europe and the Americas "was the nearest the post-classical world would come to seeing a truly worldwide monarchy, and hence the closest approximation to universal imperium."
+Though some historians view this characterization as an anachronistic evaluation of Charles V's actual motives and the realities of the political situation at the time.

-The idea of a sole sovereign emperor would re-emerge in the West with Charlemagne and the Holy Roman Empire.
+The idea of a sole sovereign emperor was prominent in the West with Charlemagne and the Holy Roman Empire.
 The idea of the Holy Roman Empire possessing special sovereignty as a universal monarchy was respected by its surrounding powers and subject states, even while the empire was weakened by severe fragmentation.
 Frederick III's iconic phrase "All the world is subject to Austria" is an expression of the idea that all states are subject to one monarchy.
 The medieval hierocrats argued that the Pope was a universal monarch, rather than the emperor.

-Charles V's empire encompassing much of western Europe and the Americas "was the nearest the post-classical world would come to seeing a truly worldwide monarchy, and hence the closest approximation to universal imperium."
-It was envisaged by its supporters as a world empire that could be religiously inclusive.

 The idea of a universal monarchy based on predominance rather than actual total rule would later become synonymous with France attempting to establish hegemony over western Europe.
 Louis XIV, stylized as the "Sun King" around which all the other monarchs were subordinate satellites, exemplified the universal monarch.
 In 1755, during the reign of his successor Louis XV, Duke Adrien Maurice de Noailles, a member of the Council of State and formerly a key foreign policy advisor to the king, warned of a British challenge for "the first rank in Europe" through the domination of Atlantic commerce.
 Noailles wrote, "However chimerical the project of universal monarchy might be, that of a universal influence by means of wealth would cease to be a chimera if a nation succeeded in making itself sole mistress of the trade of America."